 1. Radioactive Decay

-Radioactive decay of the isotopes of certain radioactive elements is a prominent example of exponential decay in real life.
-Let us assume, if the substance has a half-life of one week, i.e., if the radioactivity of a particular substance reduces to half its original value on the last day of every passing week, it is said to be exhibiting decay as an exponential function.
+Radioactive decay of the isotopes of radioactive elements is a prominent example of exponential decay in real life.
+Let us assume, if the substance has a half-life of one week, i.e., if the radioactivity of a particular substance reduces to half of its original value on the last day of every passing week, it is said to be exhibiting decay as an exponential function.
 If a graph of the radioactivity of such a substance is plotted with respect to time, it has a negative slope that reduces gradually and gets flattened at the end, which clearly resembles the exponential decay graph.

 2. Reselling Cost of a Car

 The reselling cost of a car or any other product deteriorates with every passing year.
 During the first year, the original cost of the product gets depreciated by a constant percentage and the depreciated new cost of the car is known by the end of the year.
 During the second year, the newly obtained cost acts as the original cost that gets depreciated with the same constant percentage by the end of the year.
 The process goes on and on every year.
 Since the cost reduces gradually at a consistent rate, it clearly represents the exponential decay.
 The concept of exponential decay can be used by the consumer to get a rough estimation of the most suited time to resell his/her object.
 If a person has an intention to resell his car or other valuable objects at a good price he/she must keep a record of the deteriorating value of the object.